newaetech/chipwhisperer-jupyter/tests/docker/README.md

     cw-testing-server
 ```

-The tests should be run as a cronjob every 4 hours starting at 6:00 until 18:00, and e-mail will be sent to all the emails specified after the tests are complete.
+The tests should be run as a cronjob every 4 hours starting at 6:00 until 18:00 (server time), and e-mail will be sent to all the emails specified after the tests are complete.
 Check your spam!

 ## Troubleshooting